 Furniture and equipment funding for state schools

-- Furniture and equipment for students with special education needs
+- Furniture and equipment for students with learning support needs

 - Insuring furniture and equipment

 - Accounting for and recording furniture and equipment

 - Maintaining furniture and equipment

 - Further information

 What it is: There are three types of furniture and equipment funding, each with different priorities.

 What it is for: Upgrades and modernisation, new space, and special education needs.

 Who it is for: State schools only.
 For state-integrated schools, visit our Furniture and equipment for integrated schools page.

 You'll receive a budget to upgrade and modernise furniture and equipment based on the amount of your 5YA funding.